-The climate varies from tropical with relatively hiah humidity the along coast to arid and semi-arid οn the Central plateau, receiving less than 500 mm of rain annually.
-In contrast, mountainous areas in the northeast and south-west receive over 2.000 mm of rain annually (WFP 2006).
-Two rainfall regimes exist over Tanzania. unimodal regime experienced in the southern, south-west, central and western parts of the country, where the rain season lasts from December to April.
-In the north and along the coast, there is a bimodal rainfall pattern with short rains from October to December and long rains from March to May (Tanzania 2008).
-Although overall well watered, the rains are poorly distributed and the country experiences a long dry season from May to November (WFP 2006).
-Additionally, the rainfall is rather unreliable, adding another constraint to agriculture.
+The climate varies from tropical with relatively hiah humidity along the coast to arid and semi-arid on the Central plateau, receiving less than mm 500 of rain annually.
+In contrast, the mountainous areas in the northeast and south-west receive over 2.000 mm of rain annually (WFP 2006).
+Two rainfall regimes exist over Tanzania. А unimodal regime is experienced in the southern, south-west, central and western parts of the country, where the rain season lasts from December to April.
+In the north and along the coast, there is a bimodal rainfall pattern with agriculture.
 The definition of semi-arid areas in Tanzania is acknowledged to be problematic and several definitions are in use (Schechambo et al. 1999; Morris et al. 2002).
 Not only is the annual rainfall of importance, but also evapotranspiration and rainfall distribution.
 The FAO defines agro-ecological zones according to the Length of Growing Period (LGP), which is 75-179 days per year for a semi-arid zone (FAO 2004).
 According to this definition, 30% of the land surface of Tanzania can be classified as semi-arid (FAO 2008), including east Shinyanga.